Harini1403/Doomed_dice_chllenge/README.md

 Part-A

 The below problems must be solved & implemented in Python/Java/Ruby/C++/Go You are given two six-sided dice, Die A and Die B, each with faces numbered from 1 to 6.
 You can only roll both the dice together & your turn is guided by the obtained sum.
 Example: Die A = 6, Die B = 3.
 Sum = 6 + 3 = 9 You may represent Dice as an Array or Array-like structure.
 Die A = [1, 2, 3, 4, 5, 6] where the indices represent the 6 faces of the die & the value on each face.
-Part-A (15-20 Minutes):

 How many total combinations are possible?
 Show the math along with the code!
 Calculate and display the distribution of all possible combinations that can be obtained when rolling both Die A and Die B together.
 Show the math along with the code!
 Hint: A 6 x 6 Matrix.